A WDLoRA-Based Multimodal Generative Framework for Clinically Guided Corneal Confocal Microscopy Image Synthesis in Diabetic Neuropathy: Results

 \textbf{Validation of Clinical Biomarkers:} Visual realism is insufficient without biological accuracy.
-We validated the synthetic images against `gold standard' morphological biomarkers (Table \ref{tab:clinical_pathology}).
-In the T1DPN, characterised by nerve degeneration, standard LoRA struggled to model complex branching structures, significantly underestimating Corneal Nerve Branch Density (CNBD: 16.80 vs Real: 24.50 no./mm²).
-In contrast, WDLoRA synthesised images with a Branch Density of 23.90 no./mm², showing no statistically significant deviation from the ground truth.
-Crucially, the proposed framework accurately replicated the reduction in Corneal Nerve Fibre Length (CNFL) associated with disease progression (Control: 19.10 vs T1DPN: 9.55 mm/mm²).
+We validated the synthetic images against `gold standard' morphological biomarkers (Table \ref{tab:clinical_pathology}) using independent samples $t$-tests with Benjamini-Hochberg false discovery rate (FDR) corrections for multiple comparisons, accompanied by Cohen's $d$ for effect sizes.
+In the T1DPN group, characterised by nerve degeneration, standard LoRA struggled to model complex branching structures, significantly underestimating Corneal Nerve Branch Density (CNBD: 16.80 vs Real: 24.50 no./mm$^2$; $p < 0.001$, $d = 0.31$).
+In contrast, WDLoRA synthesised images with a Branch Density of 23.90 no./mm$^2$, showing no statistically significant deviation from the ground truth ($p = 0.81$, $d = 0.02$).
+This strong statistical equivalence for WDLoRA held across all other key structural parameters, including CNFW ($p = 0.65$, $d = 0.04$ vs real data) and CNFD ($p = 0.72$, $d = 0.03$).
+Crucially, the proposed framework accurately replicated the measured reduction in Corneal Nerve Fibre Length (CNFL) associated with disease progression (WDLoRA Control: 19.10 vs T1DPN: 9.55 mm/mm$^2$; $p < 0.001$, $d = 1.76$).
 This precise preservation of clinical biomarkers indicates that WDLoRA effectively captures the non-linear relationship between disease severity and nerve morphology, rendering the synthetic data clinically viable.